bongaquino/k8s-secupi-gateway/infra-aws/ecs/README.md

 # Elastic Container Service (ECS) Module

-This module provisions a fully managed ECS Fargate cluster with auto-scaling, comprehensive monitoring, and seamless integration with Application Load Balancers for the Koneksi infrastructure.
+This module provisions a fully managed ECS Fargate cluster with auto-scaling, comprehensive monitoring, and seamless integration with Application Load Balancers for the bongaquino infrastructure.

 ## Overview